 Humpback Adoption Program

-By adopting a Bay of Fundy Humpback whale you support the ongoing research being conducted by Brier Island Whale and Seabird Cruises’ Research Division.
+By adopting a Bay of Fundy Humpback Whale you support the ongoing research conducted by Brier Island Whale and Seabird Cruises’ Research Division which includes rescue efforts by Fundy East Whale Rescue.
 These studies will give everyone a better understanding of these animals and their habitat.
-Money raised from this program will be utilized in the purchasing of film, film processing, fuel costs and new equipment.
-You will receive a certificate suitable for framing, a photograph of “your” whale, sighting history, biography, and an annual update.
+Funds raised from this program will be used to update rescue tools, cameras and related equipment, and fuel for our dedicated research cruises.
+You will receive a certificate suitable for framing, a photograph of “your” whale, sighting history, biography, and an annual update for five years.

 To adopt a Bay of Fundy Humpback whale, apply online or print the form and mail with a cheque or money order for $25.00 to: Brier Island Whale and Seabird Cruises Research Division P.O.
 Box 1199 Westport, Nova Scotia B0V 1H0 1-800-656-3660